ruthgrace/mannys_sign/README.md

 And a breakout board from KeeYees: https://www.amazon.com/dp/B09PYW1HC9

 ### installation
 There are 3 power supplies.
-The top two power 3 panels, and the bottom one powers 2 panels.
+The top powers 3 panels, the middle powers 4 panels, and the bottom one powers 2 panels.
 From top to bottom this is the ideal arrangement of panels being plugged in to distribute power:

 First power supply